 OptiMonk aims to solve this dilemma by creating an exit-intent pop-up tool that’s designed to help merchants capture abandoning visitors.

-Over the years, they’ve expanded their offerings with a complete on-site message toolkit that let sellers increase their subscribers, aggregate feedback, improve conversion rate optimization and reduce shopping cart abandonment.
+Over the years, they’ve expanded their offerings with a complete on-site message toolkit that lets sellers increase their subscribers, aggregate feedback, improve conversion rate optimization, and reduce shopping cart abandonment.